LuiseFreese/blog/iceberg-model.md

 Digitalization needs to be the accelerator on that, but can never be the main driver.
 We need a new approach to think about work in general.

-* one step to achieve transformation, accelerated by digitalization could be M365
-* just rolling out M365 won't solve our Vuca problems
-* we need to see the bigger picture to figure out with which part M365 can help
-* if we face oldworld problems, we won't solve them with assigning licenses to users
+Microsoft 365 can be one step to achieve transformation, but is not a goal by itself.
+Just rolling out Microsoft 365 (or a subset of its tools and services) won't solve our Vuca problems.
+We need to see the bigger picture to figure out with which part of it Microsoft 365 can help, because we won't solve any problem with assigning licenses to users.

 ## approach to solve the issue: